solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 Wherever possible, it is preferred that `tv.instrument(...)` is used, however there are some alternatives, which we'll explore later.
-The `tv.instrument(...)` function takes a layer name or builder function to produce a layer describing the lifetime of the call and providing a mechanism of reporting metadata about it.
+The `tv.instrument(...)` function takes four arguments:

+- a layer name or builder function that returns a layer describing the lifetime of the call and provides a mechanism to report metadata about it.
+- a runner function that will run the real function you wish to instrument.
+- [optional] config
+- [async only] callback

 #### Builder functions